-Course Number: 2000340

-Semesters: 2

-Credit 1.0

-Prerequisites: At least 90 in

-Honors Biology or 9 5 in Biology; 85

-in Honors Chemistry or 90 in Chemis-
+Prerequisite: At least a 90 in Honors Biology or 95 in Biology; at least an 85 in Honors Chemistry or a

-try; teacher recommendation
+90 in Chemistry; teacher recommendation

 This course is part of the nationally recognized Advanced Placement program.
-As such it is an accelerated second year biology course which covers the three major areas of molecules and cells, herredity and evolution, and organisms and populations.
+As such, it is an accelerated second year biology course which covers the three major areas of molecules and cells, heredity and evolution, and organisms and populations.
 Emphasis is placed on developing a conceptual framework for biology and appreciation of science as a process.
 Students must take the national Advanced Placement exam in May, at their own expense.